 This course from online software training website Lynda introduces ZBrush to artists that are making a transition from another sculpting program.
 It covers the most popular tools and techniques for digital painting and sculpting in ZBrush.
 This course may be a few years old now, but the basic functions have not changed in this time, making this a great place to learn core skills.
 And with a free month's trial, you can get started at no cost.

-Weta Workshop veteran Madeleine Scott-Spencer sits down with 3D World magazine to share some of her insider techniques for sculpting better-looking models in less time with ZBrush.
+Weta Workshop veteran Madeleine Scott-Spencer shares some of her insider techniques for sculpting better-looking models in less time with ZBrush.

 The Gnomon Workshop offers a wide range of ZBrush tutorials, but you do need to pay a subscription fee to access them.
 If you're not sure, sign up for a three-day free trial, which should be enough time to try a few of them out.
 This training website doesn't just cover ZBrush: there are also tutorials for a whole host of other programmes, too.

 In this workshop for ImagineFX, Adam Dewhirst walks through how to combine Zbrush and Photoshop to turn a loose concept into a fully realised idea, playing to both programs' strengths.
-Find the video above and click here to discover how to follow the process.
+Find the video above.

 In this tutorial, lead character artist Titouan Olive shows you how to use ZBrush to apply Hollywood model-making techniques without a Hollywood budget.
 There's a clear walkthrough to follow, plus handy videos to illustrate trickier points.